andrasq/node-qmock/Readme.md

 If master is an existing object, this call is identical to `getMock`.

-### qmock.stub( object, methodName [,userFunction] )
+### qmock.stub( object, methodName [,overrideFunction] )

-Replace the named method of `object` with the user function, and return a stub that will contain information about calls to the method.
-This can be used to override or rewrite method calls.
+Replace the named method of `object` with the override function, and return a stub object that holds information about calls to the method.
+This form can be used to override or rewrite method calls.

-If a user function is not specified, the original method is used.
-This form is useful for passive "spying" on method calls.
+If an override function is not specified, the original method is called.
+This form is useful to passively "spy" on method calls.

 Returns a `stub` object: